leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 - Avoid `Double instantiation`, when using `@Module`.
 > If we have a new granular @Module, `remove the references in the global root app.module`
-> We need to leave the App `feature-based module organised`
 ```js
 // global app.module
 @Module({